To read about earlier or later segments of my John Muir Trail thru-hike, use the navigation links below.

 At the bottom of the long descent, I reach the famous suspension bridge.
 As I walk out across the wooden slats, the bridge bounces and twists beneath my feet.
 The movement is slightly disconcerting, but the chances of falling off the bridge are slim; the sides are secured with cables at hip and chest height.
 I bounce intentionally a few times and goofily strut over the river while the bridge recoils from my weight.

 On the other side of the river, I pause for a few minutes and eat half of my mid-morning snack (I finished off my oatmeal hours ago…).
 I watch as other hikers cross the bridge one by one, some pausing for photos with their partners and some gripping the cable handrails tightly to feel more secure.
 After a little rest, I continue up the trail.
-I pass dozens of hikers during the next several miles, including two women in their 70’s out to complete the JMT.
+I pass dozens of hikers during the next several miles, including two women in their 70’s out to complete the John Muir Trail.
 Kudos to them!
 This section of trail is also part of the popular Rae Lakes Loop, and I meet many folks completing that trek as well.

-During the next mile, I walk through thick pine forest with dense vegetation and plentiful water.
+During the next mile, I walk through a thick pine forest with dense vegetation and plentiful water.
 However, the trail soon climbs higher into more desolate country.
 Despite nearby rivers, the grass is dry and brown.
 The rasp of grasshopper wings is awfully similar to a rattlesnake warning, and I’m startled more than once when a grasshopper suddenly takes off to avoid being stepped on.

 Further along the trail, I wade through a wide stream cascading over rocks and fallen pines.
 The cold water is refreshing after trekking up the dry, dusty path and I’m reminded to rehydrate.
 My soggy shoes actually feel nice today in the heat, and I’m sure they’ll dry quickly as I continue upward.
 As I squish up switchbacks, I catch up with a hiker I met on the golden staircase a few days ago.
 We chat for a moment and then I hike on, eager to reach Dollar Lake.
 Today, I’ve decided, is bath day.